JohnReeves/bcs-ciphers/colour.md

+# Ciphr-Solvr: Your cipher solver

-# Improving the layout with CSS
+## 1. Improving the layout with CSS

-CSS is a programming language used to make html cool and stylish.
+CSS is a programming language used to make HTML cool and stylish, *and* to make things move.

-Later you will find out how to make things move using CSS :-)

-First, we will use CSS to line up the textboxes and buttons to make our cipher tools look beautiful.
+We will use CSS to line up the textboxes and buttons on the form.

-In the style.css file or in the css box:
+In the style.css file in repl.it or in the css box in jsfiddle:

-## 1. Fabulous Forms
+## 2. Fabulous Forms

 Format the form with the CSS below.

-There are more options you can use to make the form exactly as you like it.

 ```css
 form {